williamgrosset/trace/README.md

 + Finish R2 and add pdf

 ## Overview
 This project was an assignment for the [Computer Communications and Networks](https://github.com/williamgrosset/trace/blob/master/csc361_p3.pdf) class at the University of Victoria.
 The purpose of this program is to analyze IP datagrams in a capture file.
-The program will echo information from the capture file such as the ultimate source and destination, intermediate routers, protocol types, round-trip times, and possible fragmentation.
+The program will echo information from the capture file such as the source and destination, intermediate routers, protocol types, round-trip times, and possible fragmentation.

 ### Usage
 **Prerequisite**: `Python 2.7.x` (tested with `Python 2.7.10`)